Facts and figures

 Accommodation rate | 4,4 % | 4,4 % | 4,9 % | 5,0 % | 4,9 % | 5,1 % | 5,9 % | 6,3 % | 6,7 % | 7,0 % |

-Development of the Studentenwerk's halls of residence, student numbers and supply rates in Kiel since 2000:
+Development of student residence places at the Studentenwerk, student numbers and supply rates in Kiel since 2000:

 Year | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 |